Woman silhouette at sunset

 I believed motherhood was a foregone conclusion.
 Then one quiet walk cracked that certainty open.

-I was somewhere between 25 and 27, working on my PhD, when I realized the volume had shifted.
+I was somewhere between 25 and 27 years old, working on my PhD when I realized that somewhere along the way, the volume shifted.
 Not off — just down.
-Quiet enough for me to finally hear myself think, and to realize that this wasn't the only song available to me.
+Quiet enough for me to finally hear myself think, and to realize that this wasn’t the only song available to me.

 I don’t remember the exact date, but I remember it being a shoulder-season afternoon, perfect sweatshirt weather.
 I drove to a nearby lake for a walk and realized I had forgotten my headphones.
 So instead of music, it would just be me and my thoughts.